Flybaby Passover Preparations

 2) Kitchen – by the time Passover comes it usually resembles a space station!
 All surfaces need to be wiped down, all utensils locked away, oven and refrigerator scrubbed, all surfaces covered (we use aluminum foil – thus the space station look-it’s retro!), and new utensils – special for Passover and saved from year to year – brought out.
 Can you say SHE trap??!!!
 In past years I waited till three days before to start on the kitchen!
 It ended up being complete all-nighters!
 Not this year!
 Slow and steady wins the race!!

 3) Dining Room – my mother used to make us take out every article from the breakfront and scrub it down, scrub down all the inside surfaces, put it all back in, and scrub the outside.
 Why?
 It’s clean when you put it in!
 How could the walls get dirty?
 Beats me!
 All I’m doing this year is wiping down the outside and closing it off with masking tape!
 Floors washed, table covered, furniture polished, The End!

 4) Basement – we never eat down there, what’s to do?

 5) Laundry Room – floor around the washer should be washed, cuz we shake out the tablecloth there.
 That’s it!!

-This year, I’m taking a leaf out of Kelly’s book and, starting this Sunday, exactly one month before Passover, I’ll be doing 15 Minute Passover missions!
+This year, I’m starting this Sunday, exactly one month before Passover, I’ll be doing 15 Minute Passover missions!
 No all night turn over the kitchen for me!!
 No mad dash through the bathroom cabinet with the Passover list trying to figure out if I need to buy different soap!
 I’ll be able to go into the holiday rested and refreshed!

 So my one-line bit of advice to you all for Passover is, as in life, Don’t go crazy!